shaosha-huang/shao-pharmacy-analytics/README.md

 ## Project Overview

 Hi!
 I created this project to showcase my ability to work across the data pipeline: generating realistic sample data with Python, using SQL to extract and transform information, and building dashboards that deliver actionable business insights.
-For this project, I focused on three dashboard perspectives that are especially valuable for a real-world team:
+For this project, I focused on four dashboard perspectives that are especially valuable for a real-world team:

 - **Customer Segmentation Dashboard:** Understand who your best customers are, their behaviors, and how segmentation impacts retention and growth.
 - **Product Performance Dashboard:** Track top-selling products, seasonal trends, and the impact of promotions or prescription requirements.
 - **Operations & Satisfaction Dashboard:** Monitor shipping delays, fulfillment bottlenecks, and customer feedback—enabling data-driven improvements in service.
+- **Revenue Forecast Dashboard:** Project future monthly revenue, visualize trends, and communicate forecast confidence to support planning and growth.

-Together, these dashboards demonstrate how technical skills can translate directly into business impact, supporting teams across marketing, product, and operations.
+Together, these dashboards demonstrate how technical skills can translate directly into business impact, supporting teams across marketing, product, operations, and finance.

 ---